Ar1stotele/Laser-Tag-Project/README.md

 	- Do all steps from `How to run`.
 	- Enter two user credentials for both teams.
 	- Once the game is loaded - run the following command `python "trafficgenerator.py"`, from /src directory and enter codename's of all of the users according to the team colors.

+Press f5 at player entry screen to begin the game.
+Press f1 during the play action screen to return to the player entry screen.

 Requirements for software:
 	- Needs to interface with a postgresql database